capnramses/exterminator/README.md

 ##basic usage

 * maximise your terminal window and/or reduce font size to fit more on display
-* launch with the same arguments as you'd give gdb:
+* launch with the same arguments as you'd give gdb: `./exterminator target_prog`
-    ./exterminator target_prog
 * source file containing entry point is immediately displayed.
 * scroll through lines with cursor keys
 * set a break point with `b`. you will see break points displayed in the margin.
 * run debug session press `r`
 * step to the next line press `spacebar` or `n`
-* type more detailed commands by opening GDB terminal `g`
+* type more detailed commands by opening GDB terminal `g`. example: instead of `r` to run type `run argument`
 * press `ESC` to leave GDB terminal mode
 * press `ESC` to quit programme